Definition: These sounds come from the lungs when you breathe, inhale and exhale.

 - Stridor, which indicates an obstruction of the upper airway.

 Discovering the cause

 Your doctor will check your medical history to determine what is causing the abnormal breath sounds.
-This includes any current or past medical condition and any medication that you are taking.
+This includes any current or past medical condition and medication you are taking.

-Tell your doctor when you notice abnormal sounds when you breathe and what you were doing before you heard them.
+Tell your doctor when you notice abnormal breathing sounds and what you do before you hear them.
 Be sure to mention any other symptoms you are experiencing.